tdda/tdda/doc/source/installation.md

 version of Python.

 :::{note}
-If you run as a user who cannot write to the system's site-packages directory, this will install only for the current user.
+If you run as a user who cannot write to the system’s site-packages directory, this will install only for the current user.
 If you want `tdda` available for all users, you may need root access and to use `sudo pip install tdda`, with the usual caveats that this affects the